Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 You have now moved your topics, producers, and consumers to a new cluster.

 If you want to leave some of your consumer groups on your original cluster, you must take some extra steps.
-You will need to get mirroring flowing in the reverse direction: from your new cluster back to your original cluster.
+You must get mirroring flowing in the reverse direction: from your new cluster back to your original cluster.

 Note

-- Make sure that the cluster link you used for migration was mirroring these consumer group offsets too; even though the consumers won’t move.
-The consumer offsets will temporarily be on the new cluster.
+Make sure that the cluster link you used for migration was mirroring these consumer group offsets too; even though the consumers won’t move.
+The consumer offsets are temporarily be on the new cluster.

-- Create a cluster link in the reverse direction: from the new cluster to the original cluster.
+Create a cluster link in the reverse direction: from the new cluster to the original cluster.
 Have this cluster link sync the consumer offsets for these consumer groups.
-This will move the consumer offsets back to the original cluster.
+This moves the consumer offsets back to the original cluster.

-- Create mirror topic(s) on the original cluster.
-This will start data flowing from the new cluster to the original cluster.
+Create mirror topic(s) on the original cluster.
+This starts data flowing from the new cluster to the original cluster.

-- Once the mirror topic has mirrored up to the offsets where the consumer group(s) were, exclude those consumer group(s) from the cluster link’s consumer offset sync.
-This will stop the cluster link from syncing their consumer offsets.
+Once the mirror topic has mirrored up to the offsets where the consumer group(s) were, exclude those consumer group(s) from the cluster link’s consumer offset sync.
+This stops the cluster link from syncing their consumer offsets.

 If you cannot move all of your producers for a given topic(s) at the same time, you can consider two alternate approaches.
 Both involve more hands-on work than the standard migration approach with Cluster Linking.